Why study Russian, East European, and Eurasian studies?

 1440 Jayhawk Blvd., Room 320

-Concentration in 1 of the following 5 disciplinary areas: history; political science; philosophy and religion; literature and the arts; geography/economics/business (2 electives, total 6hrs)
+2 courses in your area of concentration (6 Credits - history; political science; philosophy and religion; literature and the arts; geography/economics/business)

 If a student chooses political science or geography/economics/business as area of concentration, GIST 710 Interdisciplinary Methods for Global Contexts is required along with another elective in this area.